 Investment in biopharmaceutical product development is highly speculative because it entails substantial upfront capital expenditures and significant risk that a product candidate will fail to gain regulatory approval or become commercially viable.
 We have never generated any revenues, and we cannot estimate with precision the extent of our future losses.
-For the years ended December 31, 2020 and 2019, our net losses were \$29.8 million and \$25.6 million, respectively.
-As of December 31, 2020, we had an accumulated deficit of \$70.9 million.
-We expect to incur increasing levels of operating losses for the foreseeable future as we execute our plan to continue our research and development activities, including the ongoing and future clinical development of itolizumab (EQ001), potentially expand the indications for which we conduct clinical development of itolizumab (EQ001), potentially acquire new products and/or product candidates, seek regulatory approvals of and potentially commercialize any approved product candidates, hire additional personnel and protect our intellectual property.
-In addition, if we obtain regulatory approval for itolizumab (EQ001), we expect to incur increased sales and marketing expenses, with certain of such investments potentially being made in advance of an approval.
+For the years ended December 31, 2021 and 2020, our net losses were \$39.1 million and \$29.8 million, respectively.
+As of December 31, 2021, we had an accumulated deficit of \$110.0 million.
+We expect to incur increasing levels of operating losses for the foreseeable future as we execute our plan to continue our research and development activities into later stages of clinical development, potentially expand the indications for which we conduct clinical development of itolizumab (EQ001), potentially acquire new products and/or product candidates, seek regulatory approvals of and potentially commercialize any approved product candidates, hire additional personnel and protect our intellectual property.
+Furthermore, in connection with the acquisition of Bioniz, we have expanded our pipeline from one product candidate to three product candidates, all at various stages of development.
+This expansion may accelerate the rate at which our operating losses increase as we incur costs to further the development and seek regulatory approval for these product candidates.
+In addition, if we obtain regulatory approval for any of our product candidates, we expect to incur increased sales and marketing expenses, with certain of such investments potentially being made in advance of an approval.
 As a result, we expect to continue to incur significant and increasing operating losses and negative cash flows for the foreseeable future.
 These losses have had and will continue to have an adverse effect on our financial position and working capital.